-The Grand Oaks team has been closely monitoring the COVID-19 pandemic and are continuing to assess and update our internal procedures accordingly.
+The Grand Oaks team has been closely monitoring the COVID-19 pandemic and is continuing to assess and update our internal procedures accordingly.
 The health and safety of Grand Oaks residents and staff is our topmost priority.
 As such, in accordance with the CDC, we continue to evaluate our day-to-day operations and provide updates on any changes on a regular basis.

 Anyone, regardless of age, is at risk of becoming ill with COVID-19 if they’re exposed to it.
 However, older adults and those with severe underlying medical conditions are at especially high risk for developing complications from the virus.